Reds vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 16 doubles, seven home runs, 30 walks and 23 RBI (53 total hits).
-He has swiped seven bases.
+- Goldschmidt has 16 doubles, seven home runs, 32 walks and 23 RBI (53 total hits).
+He's also swiped seven bases.

 Goldschmidt Recent Games